Q What do I need to do to maintain my accreditation?

 The Maintenance of Accreditation (MAC) declaration will come in the form of an email to you, which you will need to respond to within a given time frame.
 We will begin to collect this information from January 2020.

-Either find someone who is either accredited as a SfDBT therapist or who can evidence that they have met the below criteria:
+Either find someone who is accredited or who can demonstrate evidence of the following criteria:

 Please note that if your supervisor is working privately, we recommend that your supervisor has relevant professional insurance.

 Q: Is it required that my team leader who signs my application for accreditation is an SfDBT Accredited therapist?